UK Inheritance Tax Rates: What You Need to Know

 A serene and tranquil scene of a sprawling estate with a grand manor house in the background, surrounded by lush rolling hills and a peaceful lake.
 In the foreground, a manicured garden with neatly trimmed hedges and a winding path leading to an ornate gazebo.
 The lighting is soft and diffused, creating a warm and inviting atmosphere.
 The angle is slightly elevated, providing a panoramic view of the property.
 The overall mood is one of wealth, elegance, and careful planning, reflecting the concept of "nil rate band inheritance tax planning".

-Understanding tax-free allowances is crucial for effective inheritance tax planning.
+Understanding outside the scope of IHT allowances is crucial for effective inheritance tax planning.
 These allowances can significantly reduce the tax burden on your estate, ensuring that more of your wealth is passed on to your loved ones.

 The Residence Nil Rate Band